French prosecutors call for 3.7 billion euro fine against UBS

 The prosecution also called for suspended jail sentences ranging from six months to 24 months for six UBS executives and former executives, as well as fines ranging from 50,000 euros to 500,000 euros.

-Reporting by Emmanuel Jarry and Inti Landauro; Editing by Luke Baker
+Reporting by Emmanuel Jarry and Inti Landauro; Editing by Richard Balmforth